The Shared Lives scheme and who can use it

 Schemes are registered with the Care Quality Commission.

 If you want to find out more about using the Shared Lives Scheme, please contact your social worker and ask them to discuss the scheme with you.

-You can find some more information in the 'What is Shared Lives?' leaflet
+You can find some more information in the 'Could you be a Shared Lives carer?'

 Being a Shared Lives carer

 Anyone over the age of 18 can be a Shared Lives carer.
 The scheme is open to couples, families or single people, and to home owners or tenants.